The Bridgeton Area Rocket Club (BARC), located in Southern New Jersey, is a chartered section (#775) of the National Association of Rocketry (NAR).

 On June 2, 2016 BARC’s FAA HPR authorization at our year-round Rabbit Hill Farm launch site (120 ft MSL) was revised as follows: Routine flights to 5,500 ft.
 (MSL); Extended flights to 8,000 ft.
 (MSL) coordinated in real-time with Philadelphia Radar Approach Control.

 Our launch control equipment provides low-high power launch capability from 3 cells.
 For rockets with A–G motors, BARC has an “A” cell (8 pad positions), for H-J motors a “B” cell (4 pad positions), and for K motors a “C” cell (4 pad positions) that is setup on an as-needed basis.
 We also have a 1500mm long, 10mm, rail for rockets with micro rail buttons, a rail side arm for a 6 ft.
 1/4″ launch rod, and a 6ft., 20mm, rail for rockets having mini rail buttons.
 These smaller rails are setup on an as-needed basis.

 While we have an exceptional HPR launch site (open, flat, no trees), our club has limited rail resources.
-Presently BARC has 3 1010 launch rails to fill the 8 possible pad positions.
+Presently BARC has 3 1010 & one 1515 launch rails to fill the 8 possible pad positions.
 We invite launch day attendees who may have a personal launch rail to bring it.
 Otherwise, there may be a waiting line.